SimoneVeitch/furry-fave/README.md

 ## Getting started

-Please use Chrome as our browser for the best experience.
+Please use Chrome as your browser for the best experience.

-The app has only been tested on Chrome and Safari, which are the most commonly used browser in Australia (source: https://gs.statcounter.com/browser-market-share/all/australia).
+The app has only been tested on Chrome and Safari, which are the most commonly used browsers in Australia (source: https://gs.statcounter.com/browser-market-share/all/australia).

 ## Web application features and functionality